1518 (album): Overview

+The members were deeply involved in the production of the music video for "Underground", sharing their ideas on hairstyles, makeup, outfits, visuals, and cuts.
+The music video for "BBB" includes scenes that were recorded by the members using a movie film camera.
+The music video for "Mada Minu Sekai" was recorded by the members at their own homes due to the COVID-19 pandemic.
+Fujihira created the official lyric video for "Kan Kōhī to Chokorēto Pan" (缶コーヒーとチョコレートパン).

 The music video for "Lalala Lucky" was produced in collaboration with students of N High School and in cooperation with Adobe.
 The collaboration highlighted @onefive's desire to be "a group that grows up with the same generation".
 The outfits worn by @onefive in the music video for "BBB" were a collaboration with the fashion brand Apres Jour.
+The glass accessories worn as part of the outfits for "Shizuku" were a collaboration with Hario.
 The single "Just for You" was featured in the 2021 Christmas commercial of the Japanese jewelry brand The Kiss.
 "Lalala Lucky" was featured in a web commercial for the hair dye brand Beautylabo.

 A special edition of 1518 was also released on the same day as the standard edition.
 While it lacked the three instrumental tracks, it included a 24-page photo book and a Blu-ray disc containing the recording process of "Pinky Promise", a digest of @onefive's pajama party livestream, and the director's cut version of the documentary Their Underground.
+The members contributed their ideas to the design of the packaging and the arrangement of the photos in the booklet.

 1518 charted at number 40 on the weekly Oricon Albums Chart and at number 6 on the weekly Tower Records J-indies chart.